-- Samsung Galaxy Note 9 S Pen with Bluetooth passes through FCC
+- Samsung Galaxy Note 9 with smarter S Pen launched in India: Price, specs and availability

 It looks like the influential highlight of the Samsung Galaxy Note9 will be the S-Pen and a recent report suggests that the S-Pen on the Galaxy Note9 might support music playback controls.
 Samsung is also betting big on the S-Pen calling " biggest update ever".